rnapoles/fishing-shop/README.md

 # mary-shop
-A simple e-commerce project exercise implementation in diferent programming languages and techs.
-Using a Clean Architecture principles.
+A simple e-commerce project exercise implemented in laravel.
+Using some Clean Architecture principles.

 ### Data model
 ![Screenshot of ecommerce](images/app-data-model.png)